 Once downloaded your child can join public groups and chat with up to 49 other participants.
 There is also a DM function in these groups where your child can receive a DM from another user within the group privately.

 Sexting has been associated with this app with users sharing sexual images.
 These images can then be copied, shared and used to blackmail or bully.

 Kik has chatbots which can be added to any chat.
 These ‘bots’ are automated software that mimic conversation.
 Most of these ‘bots’ are harmless.
 There have been links with ‘pornbots’ and ‘spambots’ however which try to lure users into clicking unsuitable websites.

 Video chats can be recorded and shared without users knowing.
 These conversations could then be used to blackmail or bully.

 The ‘meeting new friends’ feature puts your child into conversations with complete strangers based on their interests.

-We recommend Internet Matters for further information about Kik.
+We recommend Common Sense Media for further information about Kik.
 Access free

 parental control how-to guides to get up to speed on how to set the right level of